 The metal weights are also removable, but some users complain that they poke through the holes.
 Apparently, the fabric isn’t super durable.

 Another thing I don’t like is how highly-priced it is.
-Honestly, it might be worth the price, but for me, it just sucks that gear is this expensive even with its flaws.
+Honestly, it might be worth the price, but for me, it just sucks that gear is this expensive even with its flaws as a weighted vest.

 #3 - ZELUS Weighted Vest